defnotkevz/zettelkasten/video poc.md

 ## cleaning up

 we need to write smoke tests (e2e) for every feature flow. so if some bugs in another feature causes an issue in another feature, we can be notified.

+cannot add brolls to a youtube video. not available in jupitrr too.